aashishpanchal/axlite/README.md

 ## Conclusion 🏁

-`axlite` is a powerful tool designed to simplify and enhance Express.js applications by providing essential features out of the box.
-Whether you’re building a simple API or a complex web application, `axlite` helps you maintain clean and manageable code.
+`exlite` is a powerful tool designed to simplify and enhance Express.js applications by providing essential features out of the box.
+Whether you’re building a simple API or a complex web application, `exlite` helps you maintain clean and manageable code.

 ## Contributing 🤝